-His wide-ranging credits include Broadway and Off Broadway productions, television, musicals, devised and experimental performances, classical drama, and even performance art.
+His wide-ranging credits include critically acclaimed Broadway and Off Broadway productions, devised and experimental performances, classical theater, film, television, musicals, and even performance art.

 As a co-artistic director of The Assembly, which The New York Times dubbed "a cutting-edge young theater collective," Ben has premiered six original productions, all directed by his wife, Jess Chayes.

 From 2005 through 2009, he created four projects with the experimental theater company Temporary Distortion, and performed with them at several major venues in New York (P.S.
 122, The Chocolate Factory, The Ontological-Hysteric Theater, CUNY's Prelude Festival) and internationally (Mois Multi and Usine C - Canada, The Via/Exit Festivals - France, The Salzburg Festival - Austria).